-For investments in an investee over which the Company does not have significant influence, the Company carries the investment at cost and recognizes income as any dividends declared from distribution of investee's earnings.
-The Company reviews the cost method investments for impairment whenever events or changes in circumstances indicate that the carrying value may no longer be recoverable.
+For investee companies over which the Group neither has significant influence nor control through investment in common shares or in-substance common shares and which do not have readily determinable fair value, the Group accounts for the investments under the cost method, and carries the investments at cost and recognizes as income any dividend received from distribution of the investee's earnings.
+The Group reviews its cost method investments for impairment whenever events or changes in circumstances indicate that the carrying value may no longer be recoverable.
 An impairment loss is recognized in earnings equal to the difference between the investment's cost and its fair value at the balance sheet date of the reporting period for which the assessment is made.
 The fair value of the investment would then become the new cost basis of the investment.